eeronomicon/phpshoes/README.md

   * Output: create and retrieve "Jhonn Flubog" from database

 * Can replace Brand name with new name
-  * Input: new name for "Jhonn Flubog" - "Jhonn B Flubog"
+  * Input: new name for "Jhonn Flubog" - "Jhonny B Flubog"
-  * Output: updated name - "Jhonn B Flubog"
+  * Output: updated name - "Jhonny B Flubog"

 * Able to retrieve all Brands
   * Input: database with the Brands "Jhonn Flubog", "Doc Merkins", "Fried Boots"